 When you buy them in the store, make sure none of them are cracked.
 Cracked raw eggs are susceptible to bacteria.

-If you accidentally crack an egg, you can place the liquid egg in an airtight container in the fridge for 2 days.
+If you accidentally crack an egg, you can place it in an airtight container in the fridge for 2 days.

 However, if they crack during boiling them, they are safe to eat.

 Some people swear by rubbing mineral oil on them that they will last longer.
 However, this study says that internal qualities were not very different that eggs that didn’t have mineral oil applied.

 However, the application of mineral oil was helpful in maintaining physical-chemical quality even during extended periods of storage.

 One could conclude that perhaps mineral oil does help them last longer using mineral oil since the physical-chemical quality is preserved for longer.
 However, what is mineral oil?

 Since eggshells are absorbent, I feel the need to ask myself what is mineral oil and should I be ingesting it?

 There’s obviously a big difference between food grade mineral oil, and crude mineral oils.
 So, if you choose to use mineral oil, make sure it’s food grade!